 3. I have no experience

 Again, 3 Entrepreneurial Options this can work towards your advantage.
 Your lack of experience means that you are looking at everything with a fresh set of eyes.
 You wont get stuck in the “we have always done it that way” kind of thinking that can stop other entrepreneurs.
 Running your own company will also build much more valuable experiences than a job flipping burgers will at your age.

 4. It is not the right time for me to launch a business.

 As a student you have a schedule that is completely flexible and large blocks of time between classes and on breaks to start a business.
-Campuses have tons of resources you can harness as well, Target Marketing Strategies so there really has never been a better time than now.
+Campuses have tons of resources you can harness as well, Website Marketing Strategy so there really has never been a better time than now.